tesseract-olap/tesseract-ui/packages/cube-audit/README.md

 No installation needed. `npx` will take care of downloading the script and running it.

+The CLI interface supports some additional options.
+Run `npx @datawheel/cube-audit --help` for more details.

 You can also add it as a dependency on another project and import the `auditServer` named export:

 ```js